Université libre de Bruxelles: Controversy

 In front of the European Parliament, Céline Imart of the French political party The Republicans has requested the European Commission to suspend aid for the university: "Ask the Commission to immediately suspend the funds allocated to this university, until the safety of Jewish students is guaranteed and the values of the Union are once again respected".

-In September 2025, facing renewed criticism, the rector denied allegations of antisemitism against the university.
-In contrast, professors of the university have described antisemitism has "rapidly taking hold on ULB campuses since 7 October 2023".
-Jewish students have voiced their fear of being targeted for their Zionism and have described the hostility on campuses as "significant".
+Members of the Belgian political party Reformist Movement have also voiced their concerns.
+Facing renewed criticism in September, the rector, Annemie Schaus, denied allegations of antisemitism against the university.
+In contrast, university professors have described antisemitism as "rapidly taking hold on ULB campuses since 7 October".
+Jewish students have voiced their fear of being targeted, describing the hostility on campuses as "significant".
 At the Working Group Against Antisemitism of the European Parliament, the Jonathas Institute warned of "an environment in which antisemitism goes largely unchallenged".